ScilifelabDataCentre/Anubis/README.md

   - Role user
   - Users are anonymous vs other users by default (except admin)
   - Capacity; role within a specific call
-    - "submitter" if has submitted within a specific call
+    - "submitter" if user has submitted within a specific call
     - "reviewer" for a specific call; designated by admin
   - Reviewers visible to each other within call: settable
   - Users visible to reviewers within call: settable